-- "Adjusted Pool Balance" means, for any distribution date, (i) if the Pool Balance as of the last day of the related collection period is greater than 40% of the Initial Pool Balance, the sum of that Pool Balance, the amount on deposit in the capitalized interest account (after any distributions from that account), and the Specified Reserve Account Balance for that distribution date, or (ii) if the Pool Balance as of the last day of the related collection period is less than or equal to 40% of the Initial Pool Balance, the sum of that Pool Balance and the amount on deposit in the capitalized interest account (after any distributions from that account). - "Available Funds" means, as to a distribution date or any related monthly servicing payment date, the sum of the following amounts received with respect to that distribution date or the related collection period or, in the case of a monthly servicing payment date, the applicable portion of these amounts: - all collections on the trust student loans, including any guarantee payments received on the trust student loans, but net of: - (a) any collections in respect of principal on the trust student loans applied by the issuing entity to repurchase guaranteed loans from the guarantees agreements; and - (b) amounts required by the Higher Education Act to be paid to the U.S. Department of Education or to be repaid to borrowers, whether or not in the form of a principal reduction of the applicable trust student loan, on the trust student loans for that collection period including special allowance payment rebates and consolidation loan rebate fees, if any; - any interest subsidy payments and special allowance payments with respect to the trust student loans during that collection period; - the aggregate purchase amounts received during that collection period for those trust student loans repurchased by the depositor or purchased by the servicer or for trust student loans sold to another eligible lender pursuant to the servicing agreement;
+"Adjusted Pool Balance" means, for any distribution date, (i) if the Pool Balance as of the last day of the related collection period is greater than 40% of the Initial Pool Balance, the sum of that Pool Balance, the amount on deposit in the capitalized interest account (after any distributions from that account), and the Specified Reserve Account Balance for that distribution date, or (ii) if the Pool Balance as of the last day of the related collection period is less than or equal to 40% of the Initial Pool Balance, the sum of that Pool Balance and the amount on deposit in the capitalized interest account (after any distributions from that account).

+"Available Funds" means, as to a distribution date or any related monthly servicing payment date, the sum of the following amounts received with respect to that distribution date or the related collection period or, in the case of a monthly servicing payment date, the applicable portion of these amounts:

-- the aggregate purchase amounts received during that collection period for those trust student loans purchased by SLC; - the aggregate amounts, if any, received from any of SLC, the depositor or the servicer, as the case may be, as reimbursement of non-guaranteed interest amounts, or lost interest subsidy payments and special allowance payments, on the trust student loans pursuant to the sale agreement or the servicing agreement; - amounts received by the issuing entity pursuant to the servicing agreement during that collection period as to yield or principal adjustments; - any interest remitted by the administrator to the collection account prior to that distribution date or monthly servicing payment date; - investment earnings for that distribution date earned on amounts on deposit in each trust account (other than the Euro account); - amounts received by the issuing entity from SLC in respect of borrower incentive programs; - amounts transferred into the collection account from the capitalized interest account on that distribution date; and - amounts transferred from the reserve account in excess of the Specified Reserve Account Balance as of that distribution date.
+- all collections on the trust student loans, including any guarantee payments received on the trust student loans, but net of: - (a) any collections in respect of principal on the trust student loans applied by the issuing entity to repurchase guaranteed loans from the guaranters under the guarantee agreements; and - (b) amounts required by the Higher Education Act to be paid to the U.S. Department of Education or to be repaid to borrowers, whether or not in the form of a principal reduction of the applicable trust student loan, on the trust student loans for that collection period including special allowance payment rebates and consolidation loan rebate fees, if any; - any interest subsidy payments and special allowance payments with respect to the trust student loans during that collection period; - the aggregate purchase amounts received during that collection period for those trust student loans repurchased by the depositor or purchased by the servicer or for trust student loans sold to another eligible lender pursuant to the servicing agreement; - the aggregate purchase amounts received during that collection period for those trust student loans purchased by SLC; - the aggregate amounts, if any, received from any of SLC, the depositor or the servicer, as the case may be, as reimbursement of non-guaranteed interest amounts, or lost interest subsidy payments and special allowance payments, on the trust student loans pursuant to the sale agreement or the servicing agreement; - amounts received by the issuing entity pursuant to the servicing agreement during that collection period as to yield or principal adjustments; - any interest remitted by the administrator to the collection account prior to that distribution date or monthly servicing payment date; - investment earnings for that distribution date earned on amounts on deposit in each trust account; - amounts transferred into the collection account from the capitalized interest account on that distribution date; - amounts transferred from the reserve account in excess of the Specified Reserve Account Balance as of that distribution date; and - all amounts received by the issuing entity from any potential future cap counterparty, or otherwise under any potential future interest rate cap agreement, for deposit into the collection account for that distribution date;